barbacbd/RedHatDocs/installer/README.md

 docker run -it installer:latest /bin/bash
 ```

-Currently, the docker file supports the argument `INSTALLER_VERSION` that can be altered during image building.
-The value only supports nightly image versions for the openshift installer.

 # YAML Configuration

 The following parameters are required in the yaml file as inputs to the install-config template: